Animedia: Annual awards

-This is held every year in the February issue.
-The ranking of characters that fit various criteria, such as "cool" or "dumb," as determined by readers' votes, is announced among characters from anime works broadcast in the past year.
-For many years, it was included at the top of the magazine, but it was not included in the February 2011 and 2012 issues.
+This contest is held every year in the February issue.
+Characters from anime broadcast over the previous year are ranked in various simple categories (such as "cool" or "dumb") as voted on by readers.
+For many years, the poll results were shown in the beginning of the magazine, but they were not included in the February 2011 and 2012 issues.

 Top 10 Most Popular TV Anime:

-This project was done every year from 1984 to 2008 in the February issue's "10 Greatest Anime News" (sometimes not in some years), but in 2009 it was published in the January issue's supplementary notebook along with "Major News".
+This project was done most years from 1984 to 2008 in the February issue's "10 Greatest Anime News", but in 2009 it was published in the January issue's supplementary notebook along with "Major News".

 Readers' Choice for the Best Anime of All Time:

 This is an annual poll of the best anime works and characters of all time, held in the July issue (the anniversary issue).
-For many years it was included at the top of the magazine, but for the July issues of 2010, 2013, and 2014, it was not.
-In addition to male and female characters, there used to be a category for other characters (anything but humans).
+It was usually shown at the beginning of the magazine, but for the July issues of 2010, 2013, and 2014, it was not.
+In addition to male and female character categories, there used to be a category for other "best of" characters ("best nonhuman character").